LinusBijan/least-square_fitting_of-zircon-melt_REE_D/Non_Linear_Fit_Code/1_README.txt

 To change the style of the plot, the Code has to be modified (See section ##Plotting at the bottom of the Code) Keep attention that no spaces are in the cells of "2_Lattice_Strain_Data" ; this could result in trouble.
 The Code will not work if the folder structure will be changed

+The code 3_Non_Linear_Regression.py works for all regressions to the lattice strain model while 4_Non_Linear_Regression_constrained.py works for zircon only.

+The data in the test file is from Burnham, A.D., Berry, A.J., 2012.
+An experimental study of trace element partitioning between zircon and melt as a function of oxygen fugacity.
+Geochimica et Cosmochimica Acta 95, 196-212.